ethereum/ethereum-org-website/src/content/nft/index.md

   ]
 ---

 NFTs are currently taking the digital art and collectibles world by storm.
 Digital artists are seeing their lives change thanks to huge sales to a new crypto-audience.
 And celebrities are joining in as they spot a new opportunity to connect with fans.
+But digital art is only one way to use NFTs.
+Really they can be used to represent ownership of any unique asset, like a deed for an item in the digital or physical realm.

-Here's what you need to know about NFTs.
+_If Andy Warhol had been born in the late 90s, he probably would have minted Campbell's Soup as an NFT.
+It's only a matter of time before Kanye puts a run of Yeezys on Ethereum.
+And one day owning your car might be managed with NFTs._

 ## What's an NFT?

 NFTs are tokens that we can use to represent a record of ownership.
-They let us tokenise art, collectibles, even purely physical items like designer trainers/sneakers.
+They let us tokenise unique items like art, collectibles, even real estate.
 They can only have one owner at a time and they're protected by the Ethereum blockchain – no one can modify the record of ownership or copy/paste a new NFT into existence.

-_If Andy Warhol had been born in the late 90s, he probably would have minted Campbell's Soup as an NFT.
-It's only a matter of time before Kanye puts a run of Yeezys on Ethereum.
-And one day owning your car and your rental agreement might be managed with NFTs._
+NFT stands for non-fungible token.
+Fungibility refers to the ability to exchange similar assets without affecting the value.
+For example ETH is fungible because 1 ETH is exchangeable for another ETH – even though they're not identical, the value is.
+Non-fungible tokens have properties that make them unique – this means they're not interchangeable.

-### Examples
+### NFT examples

 THe NFT world is relatively new.
 In theory, the scope for NFTs is anything that is unique that needs provable ownership.
 Here are some examples of NFTs that exist today, to help you get the idea: